Last updated on July 8th, 2022 at 04:50 pm

 Even Spiritual Leaders Aren’t “Perfect”

 I just read a terrific memoir by Brad Warner (Zen Wrapped in Karma Dipped in Chocolate: A Trip Through Death, Sex, Divorce, and Spiritual Celebrity in Search of the True Dharma).
-His specific purpose in writing this book, as he describes it, was shattering the false expectations and ideals that people have about spiritual teachers in our culture.
+His specific purpose in writing this book, as he describes it, was to shatter the false expectations and ideals that people have about spiritual teachers in our culture.

 Yes, they are human, he says.
 Yes, they sometimes screw up.
 He didn’t hide his own difficulties or mistakes — he laid it all out there for the reader to experience.